zethiusRedacted/PrivacyFocusedLinux/README.md

 - ClamAV and ClamTK (clam antivirus) are anti-virus tools which scan your directories looking for potential harmful processes.
 ClamTK is a GUI version of it.
 - KeePassXC is an open source, encrypted and offline password manager.
 - GTKHash enables you to check the hash fingerprinting of files.
+- AppArmor profiles and utils for better and more enhanced profiles so apps do not have more than required permissions.[1]
+- Firefail to isolate browsers and applications for a safe browsing environment.
+[1]

 In addition to these tools, I would recommend installing some others.
 - Signal Desktop for an open source messaging procedure which is end to end encrypted.